mapwatch/mapwatch/README.md

 Mapwatch tells Google Analytics how long you've spend on the page and when you finish a map.
 The developer's goal here is to see averages of all Mapwatch users, and to gather debugging information - nothing evil.

-If Google Analytics tracking bothers you, [feel free to opt-out.](https://tools.google.com/dlpage/gaoptout)
+If Google Analytics tracking bothers you, [feel free to turn it off.](https://tools.google.com/dlpage/gaoptout)

 ### Why?